Hokkaido Road Trip: Tokyo to Hokkaido via overnight ferry

 One fun thing is that there is an onsen on the ship.
 The higher tier rooms have their own private bathroom, but for the cheaper tiers this is the only option if you want to bathe, so I’d keep that in mind when booking if you get nervous around onsens.
 At night it can be hard to see anything, but during the day you do get an ocean view out the windows.
 It’s also a funny experience sitting in the onsen water and watching it move around you thanks to the motion of the ship.

-For most of the voyage you're out on the ocean, you will get limited to no phone reception so I recommend downloading any books or videos you want to watch beforehand.
+For most of the voyage you’re out on the ocean, and so you will get limited to no phone reception.
+I recommend downloading any books or videos you want to watch beforehand.

 You are also allowed outside access to the back of the ship at any time, so you can watch the ship depart, dock, or just generally look at the ocean.
 It can get pretty windy though.